BigEgg17/Epoch-Antihack-Admin-Tools/README.md

 ##### Fixes:
 - Fixed an issue with the "No Zombie Aggro" menu option.
 - Fixed multiple incompatibilities with Epoch 1.0.7
+- Fixed an issue with changing time resulting in the time reverting for players after logging back in.

 #### [v1.0.0.9] - 8/24/2019 (Final 1.0.6.2 release)
 ##### Additions: